-Calibration status: Provides information on whether the cameras have already been calibrated.
-Please be aware that some configuration changes will reset the camera calibration.
+Calibration status: Provides information on whether the system has already been calibrated.
+Please be aware that some configuration changes can reset the calibration.

 Processing status: Indicates whether the image processing sub-system has been started.
-If this is not the case, then there might be a problem accessing the cameras, or another system error might have occurred.
+If this is not the case, then there might be a problem accessing the cameras, or a system error might have occurred.
 Please consult the system logs in this case.
-The image processing subsystem will be started immediately once the cause of error has been removed (such as connecting the cameras).
+The image processing sub-system will be started immediately once the cause of error has been removed.